boundedcontext/bounded-context-language-sample/definitions.md

 # Workflows

-A workflow is a mechanism for handling aggregates-to-aggregate, context-to-context and domain-to-domain integration and communication.

-When a user/created event is generated in an accounts domain, we may also want to create that user as a shopper in the e-commerce domain.
-In this case, a user/created event triggers a shopper/create command to be dispatched.
+A workflow is a mechanism for handling communication between aggregates, contexts and domains.
+As an example, when a user/created event is generated in an accounts domain, we may also want to create that user as a shopper in the e-commerce domain.
+Workflows provide that layer of integration.

 ##### Three kinds of workflow

 There are three kinds of workflows: _contextual_, _domain_, and _environmental_.

-A contextual workflow handles communication between aggregates in a given context.
+A _contextual_ workflow handles communication between aggregates in a given context.
 When creating a contextual workflow, it is imporatant to note that it will only accept events from within that context.

-A domain workflow handles communication between contexts in a given domain.
+A _domain_ workflow handles communication between contexts in a given domain.
 When creating a domain workflow, it is imporatant to note that it will only accept events from within that domain.

-An environmental workflow handles communication between domains.
+An _environmental_ workflow handles communication between domains.
 Any event can be used in this kind of workflow.

 ### Creating workflows

-To create a new contextual workflow, simply run the following statement:
+To create a new workflow (in this case, a contextual workflow), simply run the following statement:

 	create workflow 'special-offers' in context 'shopping' for domain 'e-commerce' using environment 'release-0.8.13';